AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 3. Data Understanding
 4. Code Description
 5. Conclusion
-6. Resources and references used
+6. Resources and References
-7. Git commands cheat sheet for project
+7. Different tasks taken up while doing the project
-8. Different tasks taken up while doing the project
+8. Git commands cheat sheet for project
 9. Log of contributors to the Project

 # 1. Project Description